ayush2004patel/ayush2004patel/README.md

 </p>

-# 💫 About Me:
+# 🌟 About Me

-I'm a computer engineering student from Gujarat.
-Passionate about programming and new technologies, I'm like a curious kid always eager to learn and explore cool stuff.
+Hello!
+I'm **Ayush Patel**, a computer engineering student from Gujarat, India.
+With a passion for coding and a love for exploring new technologies, I'm always on the lookout for exciting challenges that push the boundaries of what I can create.

+I'm driven by curiosity and a desire to build innovative solutions.
+Whether it's diving deep into a new programming language or experimenting with cutting-edge frameworks, I'm always eager to learn and grow.

 <!-- Socials Links -->